MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/error-handling/live-error-handling-winrt.md

   To get the result of the antecedent task, you must call .get() on the argument.

 * A value-based continuation receives the output of the previous task directly.
-  A value-based continuation is really syntactic sugar except for one thing: value-based continuations aren’t run at all, if the antecedent throws an exception.
+  A value-based continuation is really syntactic sugar except for one thing: value-based continuations aren't run at all, if the antecedent throws an exception.

 Recommendation: To prevent crashes, use a task-based continuation at the end of your continuation chain, and surround all `concurrency::task::get()` or `concurrency::task::wait()` calls in try/catch blocks, to handle errors that can be recovered from.